 As you could imagine, this would require a significant expansion in the typical definition of “building automation and controls.”
 Never before has personal data been integrated into the function of buildings at this depth.
 It would require an incredible advance in complexity and IT sophistication.

-Other more important use cases may justify the investment costs, especially where life safety comes into play like hospitals/clinics (i.e. if a patient who is highly contagious walks into a room, the system automatically increases the airflow exhausted from the room to reduce the spread of disease).
+Other more important Applications may justify the investment costs, especially where life safety comes into play like hospitals/clinics (i.e. if a patient who is highly contagious walks into a room, the system automatically increases the airflow exhausted from the room to reduce the spread of disease).

 AI would be constantly doing my job.
 Taking in new data, crunching the numbers, weighing alternatives, and changing the way the building is controlled to meet the priorities.